 As outlined by the Prosopography of Anglo-Saxon England database, the name Earnwine occurs in Domesday Book twenty-six times in the time of King Edward and twenty-nine times in 1086, all in Great Domesday, in the forms Arnuin, Ernuin, Ernuinus and Eruuin.
 The most frequently occurring form is Ernuin, which appears thirty-two times.
 Most of the Earnwine references can be identified as a single individual, essentially PASE’s Earnwine 4.
 He is usually but not invariably defined as Earnwine the priest, and his properties chiefly lay in the dioceses of Dorchester (Lincoln) and of York.
-He was active both in 1066 and in 1086: in 1066 he held mostly from the king but partly from Queen Edith, but in 1086, although he continued to hold some of the land he had held in 1066, he held a number of different estates, often from the king, sometimes from Roger of Poitou and a few other landholders (Roger de Busli, Robert Malet and the deceased Queen Matilda).
+He was active both in 1066 and in 1086: in 1066 he held mostly from the king but partly from Queen Edith, but in 1086, although he continued to hold some of the land he had held in 1066, he held a number of different estates, often from the king, sometimes from Roger of Poitou and a few other landholders (Roger de Busli, Robert Malet, and the deceased Queen Matilda).
 Another Earnwine the priest who occurs holding land in Worcestershire from the church of Worcester in 1066 (Earnwine 9 in PASE) has no obvious links in terms of geography or patronage with Earnwine 4, while two landholders called Earnwine who occur in Cheshire (Earnwine 5) and Warwickshire in 1066 (Earnwine 8) are never referred to as priest in respect of their holdings in these shires and were probably laymen.
 In 1086 the lands of Earnwine 8 were held by William, son of Corbucion, and those of Earnwine 5 by Robert fitzHugh, William Malbank and Ilbert from Earl Hugh.
 Earnwine 9’s lands had been acquired by Urse d’Abitot, evidently to the annoyance of Bishop Wulfstan of Worcester.
-The Earnwine who occurs with no description holding one hide at Moccas in Herefordshire in 1066 may just possibly be identifiable with either Earnwine 9 or Earnwine 4, however, as this land was held from the royal minster of St Guthlac’s in Hereford and the holder could well have been a member of the clerical community there.
+The Earnwine who occurs with no description holding one hide at Moccas in Herefordshire in 1066 may just possibly be identifiable with either Earnwine 9 or Earnwine 4, however, as this land was held from the royal minster of St Guthlac’s in Hereford the holder could well have been a member of the clerical community there.
 One individual named Earnwine occurring in Domesday has a byname — Earnwine Catenase (Catnose), who occurs in the Yorkshire clamores section — and this byname seems to have been applied to differentiate him from Earnwine 4.

 Map 2.
 Places Associated with Earnwig.
 Map by David Bower

 As in the case of the name Earnwine, Domesday occurrences of the name Earnwig are all in Great Domesday.
-The name occurs about seventy times, usually in the form Ernui, which occurs about 50 times, though the forms Erneuui, Ernu, Ernui, Ernuit and Ernuui occasionally appear and Arnui can be found on eight occasions.
-Many of the occurrences are in the West Midlands, especially Cheshire and Shropshire, but several lie in the North-East Midlands, in Nottinghamshire, Derbyshire and Lincolnshire.
+The name occurs about seventy times, usually in the form Ernui, which occurs about fifty times, though the forms Erneuui, Ernu, Ernui, Ernuit and Ernuui occasionally appear and Arnui can be found on eight occasions.
+Many of the occurrences are in the West Midlands, especially Cheshire and Shropshire, but several lie in the north-east Midlands, in Nottinghamshire, Derbyshire, and Lincolnshire.
 Only once in Domesday is the word ‘priest’ attached to any of the individuals named Earnwig: this is in the entry for Normanton in Nottinghamshire.